platzhersh/pacman-canvas/README.md

 changes
 ======

+*Version 0.76 - 02.05.2013*
+* You can now use the usual arrow keys to control pacman
+* fixed 2 small bugs regarding KeyEvents

 *Version 0.75 - 28.04.2013*
 * You can pause / resume the game by pressing SPACE
 * ESC is no longer used to pause / resume, but to go back to the main view